Find Affordable College Courses

 30 Yearly Graduations

 New Jersey City University comes in at #11 on our list of the most popular colleges offering master's degrees in health studies.
 Roughly 7,500 attend the school each year.
-The average in-state tuition for full-time undergraduates is $12,992 per year, while in-state graduate students, on average, pay $13,938 per year.
-For the 2020-2021 academic year, 30 master's degrees were handed out to health studies majors at NJCU.
-Of these students, 90% were women and 63% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $13,785 per year, while in-state graduate students, on average, pay $14,798 per year.
+During the most recent year for which we have data, 30 people received their master's degree in health studies from NJCU.
+Of these students, 84% were women and 76% were members of underrepresented racial-ethnic groups.

 27 Yearly Graduations

 California State University - Dominguez Hills is the 13th most popular school in the nation for students seeking a master's degree in health studies.
 Roughly 18,600 attend the school each year.
 The average in-state tuition for full-time undergraduates is $5,742 per year, while in-state graduate students, on average, pay $7,176 per year.
-During the 2020-2021 academic year, 27 people received their master's degree in health studies from CSUDH.
-About 48% of this group were women, and 19% were students from an underrepresented racial-ethnic group.
+During the most recent year for which we have data, 27 people received their master's degree in health studies from CSUDH.
+Around 29% of these students were from an underrepresented racial-ethnic group, and 50% were women.

 #14